 You will carry out research at the frontier of knowledge and can make a genuine contribution to the progress of original research.
-This involves carrying out project work in a research laboratory, reviewing relevant papers, analysing data, writing reports and giving presentations.
+This involves carrying out project work in reviewing relevant papers, analysing data, writing reports and giving presentations.

 - Biochemistry A

 Select exactly 10 credits of the following courses: